AllTheBacteria/AllTheBacteria/reproducibility/All-samples/assembly/README.md

   tries to use them and throws errors.
 These samples have a status of `sylph_fail` because that is the stage that crashed.
 Sorry sylph, we know it's not really your error.

+## Notes on Sanger LSF cluster

+Running on the Sanger cluster is very similar to EBI.
+The only differences result from EBI using SLURM and Sanger using LSF for job scheduling.
+The setup for Sanger is nearly identical to that described above for EBI, except for a few small differences.

+There is a helper script `run_one_lsf_array.sh` that can submit one job array
+- it is a wrapper around the `bsub` command, similarly to the `sbatch` script used for EBI/SLURM.
+Every `FIX_PATH` will need editing to the correct paths.
+By default, `run_one_lsf_array.sh` uses `enaDataGet`; run it with `DOWNLOAD_METHOD=sracha ./run_one_lsf_array.sh` to use `sracha`.
+The size of the job array will need to match the number of lines in the samples/runs file by changing the `4000` to the correct number in here:
+`-J "atb_assembly[1-4000]%50"`.
+The `%50` limits 50 running at a time, which you may wish to change.